P1nkPegasus/Backend-Captsone/README.md

 | DELETE       | _/api/charities/charitiesId/households/householdId_ |

 ## Challenges
--org.springframework.web.bind.MissingPathVariableException: Required URI template variable 'charityId' for method parameter type Long is not present
+- I kept running into this error ```org.springframework.web.bind.MissingPathVariableException: Required URI template variable 'charityId' for method parameter type Long is not present```
-<br>-deploying the app through Heroku
+<br>-deploying the app through Heroku meant that I had to refactor my project from Java SDK 17 to Java SDK 11
-<br>-connecting the frontend to the backend, kept running into a CORS issue
+<br>-connecting the frontend to the backend was troublesome.
+I kept running into a CORS issue so I added the WebMvcConfigurer class

 ## JSon